HR-CMGT/PRG06-vue-workshop/presentation/install.md

 code .
 ```

+*Note : if you don't want to use git for this workshop you can remove the `.git` directory from the project folder: `rm -rf .git`.
+If you do want to use git, you have to change the remote url: `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git`*

-## Running webpack
+## Using webpack

-Open VS Code's integrated terminal and type:
+Webpack's [config file](./webpack.config.js) is set up to interpret `.vue` files that use Typescript.
+Try if webpack runs correctly in the terminal:
 ```
 webpack
 ```
-This command creates a `build.js` file in your `dist` folder, generated from your .vue typescript files.
+This should create a `build.js` file in your `dist` folder, generated from your .vue typescript files.
 If you type `webpack --watch` the bundle is created automatically after every change in your code.

 ## Viewing the project

 You have to view your project on a local server: `http://localhost/`.
-If you don't have a localhost server, you can use webpack dev server - this also automatically refreshes the browser after any change!
+If you don't have a localhost server, you can use [webpack dev server](https://www.npmjs.com/package/webpack-dev-server) - this is super handy because it automatically refreshes the browser after you update your code!
 ```
 sudo npm install webpack-dev-server -g webpack-dev-server